conda-forge/conda-forge.github.io/src/meta.rst

         - pip

-These options should be used to ensure a clean installation of the package without its dependencies and without ``egg-info`` directories, which do not interact well with conda.
+These options should be used to ensure a clean installation of the package without its dependencies, which do not interact well with conda.

 Downloading extra sources and data files